Norbert Kricke

 Norbert Kricke (30 November 1922 – 28 June 1984) was a German sculptor.

 Born in Düsseldorf, Kricke was a student of Richard Scheibe and Hans Uhlmann at the Hochschule für Bildende Künste in Berlin.
 He started creating abstract sculptures from 1947, using wires and other materials associated with industry, such as steel, glass and concrete.
-He was one of the most important artists in the group known as L'Art Informel, and had close links with ZERO and Nouveau Réalisme.
-From 1959 he worked with Yves Klein and Werner Ruhnau, and after 1972 he taught at the Art Academy of Düsseldorf, where he died.
+He was one of the most important artists in the group known as L'Art Informel, and had close links with ZERO and nouveau réalisme.
+From 1959 he worked with Yves Klein and Werner Ruhnau, and after 1972 he taught at the Kunstakademie Düsseldorf, where he died.